-Thank you for volunteering to assist as a Vugraph operator for one of the USBF Championships.
+Thank you for volunteering to assist as a Vugraph operator at this NABC.
 Both we and your BBO audience are very appreciative of your hard work.
-The suggestions below will hopefully make your first experience as an operator easier.
+The suggestions below will hopefully make your experience as an operator easier.
 Most of what you do as an operator will be very similar to what you do as a player on BBO.
 The biggest differences are that you "play" for all 4 players but don't have to decide what to bid or play, and that you are also responsible for dealing the hands and entering the right scores all the time.